 So, in a flawed way of thinking, one would assume that 10 * $120 = $1,200.00 in Vacation Pay is what they will get in a year as well.
 But let’s take a further look ahead to the end of the year.

-If we take $1,200 per pay period, and multiply it by all 26 pay periods, we get:
+If we take $1,200 per pay period, and multiply it by all 26 pay periods, if paid bi-weekly, we get:

 $1,200.00 x 26 = $31,200.00 is Reg’s annual wages.

 Now multiply that by the 4% Vacation rate, and we get: $31,200 * 0.04 = $1,248.00 Vacation Pay!
 Again, it comes out slightly higher than their regular $1,200.00 pay check.

 One thing to remember with Reg though: Even though he almost always works an 8 hour day, if he works even one shift less than usual, the Vacation Pay Accrued amount will be less for that one period, and thus the fair payout of one day used (when they use vacation time by taking a day off) will be slightly less as well because of it (since the total vacation pay accrued is divided by the total vacation days accrued to arrive at a per day Vacation Pay amount).

 For example, in British Columbia and Saskatchewan, employees actually earn vacation pay on top of vacation pay!
 Also, the types of earnings that Vacation Pay is earned on can vary quite a bit as well.
 Always read your province’s legislation to get a clear picture.

 Some things to consider when working in Payroll Connected regarding Accrued Vacation Pay: